bo4869/ME759/2021Spring/BestPractices/command_line_arguments.md

 If a program you submit to a compute node requires inputs, you should pass them with command line arguments, not keyboarding in interactively.

-We found that some students run their code on the head node directly, not because they do not know the rules of using a cluster, but their Slurm jobs stall on a compute node, so they feel forced to try it interactively on the head node.
+We find that some students run their code on the head node directly, not because they do not know the rules of using a cluster, but their Slurm jobs stall on a compute node, so they feel forced to try it interactively on the head node.
 This is possibly the result of writing a program that expects `std::cin` inputs.
-If this is your case, please read and let us get this out of the way before we write programs that would become a problem when running on the head node.
+If this is your case, please read and let us get this out of the way before we write programs that, if running on the head node, would be problematic.

 ---